oasis-tcs/openc2-jadn/jadn-v2.0.md

 4. **TypeDescription:** a non-normative comment
 5. **Fields:** an array of **Item** or **Field** definitions

+**Defaults:**

+If TypeOptions is not present in a type definition (e.g., ["Username", "String"]), its default is the empty array.  \
+If TypeDescription is not present, its default is the empty string.  \
+If Fields is not present, its default is the empty array.

 ### 4.1.1 Primitive
 If CoreType is a Primitive or unstructured Compound type, the **Fields** array is empty.